Police Suspect That Redditor Is A Child Predator After Using Binoculars To Watch Birds Next To A School

 Two cops confronted OP about what exactly he was doing.

-Basically don't it anywhere near a school.
+Basically, don't do it anywhere near a school.

 Additionally, the concept of 'social scrutiny' can shed light on why this individual felt targeted.
 The fear of being judged or misunderstood can lead to heightened anxiety, which may further exacerbate the situation.
-A clinical psychologist notes that people often internalize societal expectations, leading to self-consciousness that can hinder authentic engagement in activities like birdwatching.

-Known as the little falcon, the Australian hobby (Falco longipennis) is one of six Australian members of the Falconidae family.
+Known as the little falcon, the Australian Hobby (Falco longipennis) is one of six Australian members of the Falconidae family.

 "An Australian Hobby (Falco longipennis) with what I presume is an escapee pet Budgerigar (Melopsittacus undulatus) for lunch"